ConduitNetwork/docs/integration_guides/Networking/infoblox.rst

 Adding IP Pools to Networks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-|morpheus| can automatically assign the next available Infoblox IP in an IP/Network Pool and create the corresponding DNS records, as well as remove the records upon teardown.
+|conduit| can automatically assign the next available Infoblox IP in an IP/Network Pool and create the corresponding DNS records, as well as remove the records upon teardown.
 To enable this, add an Infoblox IP/Network Pool to the `Network Pool` section on a Network(s).

 #.
 Navigate to `Infrastructure - Network- Networks`
 #.
 Select a Network name and EDIT, or select `ACTIONS - Edit`